rsbbrs/RenEngine/README.txt

 		   to reload the script again so it can run any changes on the fly, but it's not working.
 I have to recompile the engine so that the scripts can be re-imported, and only then wll script changes be run.

+Build Week
+	- Made a simple asteroids demo, without any kind of health or combat.

+	Things I'd like to work on for rest of the semester:
+		- Rigid body physics and 3D graphics.
+		- GUI components and editors for developers.
+		- Text processing and displaying.
+		- Procedural content generation.
+		- AI and path planning for NPCs and enemies.